zendesk/linksf/docs/SETUP.md

 1. `.firebaserc`

   In `.firebaserc`, you will need to replace all instances of `[PROJECT_ID]` with your own Project ID, which can be found in your [Firebase Console](https://firebase.google.com/console) general settings.
+This file contains aliases for various deploy destinations.
+For example, if you wanted to have a testing environment and a production environment, you could set the two different Firebase Project IDs here.

 2. `config.js`